 Paul McCartney once said “there would be no Beatles” without Jackson singer-songwriter Carl Perkins.
 The city was a vital proving ground for the burgeoning rockabilly style when Perkins wrote “Blue Suede Shoes.”
-W.S.
-“Fluke” Holland, a drummer for both Perkins and Johnny Cash who passed away in 2020, was active in the Jackson music scene for many years and played on recordings such as “Blue Suede Shoes” and “Honey Don’t.”
+The late W.S.
+“Fluke” Holland, a drummer for both Perkins and Johnny Cash, was active in the Jackson music scene for many years and played on recordings such as “Blue Suede Shoes” and “Honey Don’t.”

 With 30 to 50 live shows every weekend, Jackson’s rich music heritage lives on, and the city continues to churn out hitmakers including Lauren “LOLO” Pritchard, who is featured on Panic! at the Disco’s “Miss Jackson” and shares a writing credit on another of the band’s top hits: “High Hopes.”

-You can discover even more about Jackson’s music scene by visiting Jackson Hidden Tracks, a music initiative launched by Visit Jackson TN in late 2020 to share the stories of great musicians, Jackson’s local talent and upcoming events the city hosts.
+You can discover even more about Jackson’s music scene by visiting Jackson Hidden Tracks and signing up for the weekly newsletter, a music initiative launched by Visit Jackson TN to share the stories of great musicians, Jackson’s local talent and upcoming events the city hosts.

 “Our roots are in rockabilly,” says Jackson Tourism Executive Director Lori Nunnery, “but our music scene has a wide range of focus.
 The best thing about it is its diversity.”

 From May to September, one of Jackson’s most beloved music experiences is a free summer concert series on the laid-back lawn of Jackson’s Amphitheater at the Market (AMP).